rkm-brunoguilherme/DiVeWordEmbedding/README.md

 ![Figure 1 ](https://github.com/DiVeWord/DiVeWordEmbedding/blob/master/figs/Goes2.png "Title")

+In this work we introduced DiVe (Distance-based Vector Embedding), a new word embedding technique based on a scalable Markovian statistical model to represent sequences of words.
+Our experiments showed that DiVe is a scalable model for representing word sequences.
+One of the main building blocks od DiVe is an efficient algorithm to estimate the partition function, which has been the main limitation of embedding techniques based on Markovian statistical models.
+In this work we used the F 1 score to evaluate the general quality of the word embeddings produced by DiVe in text classification tasks.
+In future work, we will analyze other metrics to capture how well human-perceived similarities and opposite-polarity words are represented by DiVe.
+We also plan to enhance the algorithm with context aware information, such as sentiment-related tagging.

 ### Reference

 Please make sure to cite the papers when its use for represents word similarity by word embedding.